Treasure (Cocteau Twins album)

-Treasure is the third studio album by Scottish alternative rock band Cocteau Twins, released on 1 November 1984 by 4AD.
+Treasure is the third studio album by Scottish rock band Cocteau Twins, released on 12 November 1984 by 4AD.
 With this album, the band settled on what would, from then on, be their primary lineup: vocalist Elizabeth Fraser, guitarist Robin Guthrie and bass guitarist Simon Raymonde.
-The album also reflected the group's embrace of the distinctive ethereal sound they became associated with.
+The album also reflected the group's embrace of the distinctive ethereal sound with which they became associated.

 The album reached number 29 on the UK Albums Chart, becoming the band's first UK Top 40 album, and charted for eight weeks.
 It also became one of the band's most critically successful releases, although the band considered it underdeveloped.
 The track "Lorelei" became a minor dance hit during the mid-1980s.

 Background and music

-The album was recorded from August to September 1984 at Palladium Studios, Edinburgh and Rooster, West London.
+The album was recorded from August to September 1984 at Palladium Studios in Edinburgh and at Rooster in West London.

 Record label executive Ivo Watts-Russell originally tried to hire Brian Eno and Daniel Lanois to produce the album.
 However, Eno felt the band did not need him and Guthrie ended up producing the album.
 Pitchfork noted that the album's drum machine backing added a sharp edge in contrast to the band's ethereal sound and Elizabeth Fraser's "angelic vocals".

-Raymonde alluded to Treasure being rushed and unfinished, while Guthrie referred to it as "an abortion", "our worst album by a mile", and to the period in which it was made as "arty-farty pre-Raphaelite".
-Nonetheless, as Raymonde observed, "It seems to be the one that people like the best and it's probably sold the best".
+On the album's title, Fraser said, "I thought it was a really good idea because I thought, well, what are people gonna see in these names?
+They're gonna realise it’s got nothing to do with mythology and all that bollocks.
+Well, it's not bollocks, but I foolishly thought people wouldn't think that we were into that sort of thing".